KCAA

-KCAA (1050 AM) is a commercial radio station located in Loma Linda, California, United States, broadcasting to the Inland Empire, with studios located at 1378 Industrial Park Avenue in Redlands.
+KCAA (1050 AM) is a commercial radio station licensed to Loma Linda, California, and serving the Inland Empire.
+Its studios are located on Industrial Park Avenue in Redlands.
 KCAA airs news, talk, music and brokered programming.

 KCAA carries an eclectic mix of brokered programming for financial services and nutritional supplements, progressive talk radio such as The Stephanie Miller Show and The Thom Hartmann Show, local music podcasts, locally produced shows like Cali's Best hosted by Lashaun Turner, and assorted features such as Beatles-a-Rama, The Twilight Zone Radio Dramas and reruns of Wolfman Jack's oldies shows.
 All programs, including syndicated programs that run longer, only air on KCAA for one hour each day.
 National news is provided by NBC News Radio.

 History

 KTOT and KBBV

 William W. Booth, doing business as the Big Bear Broadcasting Company built KTOT, a 250-watt daytime-only station, in 1964.
 The station was licensed in December 1965 but went silent in August 1966; KTOT was bankrupt by year's end.
 Hugh Cover and Donald Stoner, trading as the Mountain Broadcasting Company, bought the station from bankruptcy that May and returned it to the air on August 1, 1967; Mountain changed the call letters to KBBV on May 12, 1975.
 KBBV was sold to Vernon E. Thompson in 1987.

 In 1972, Mountain built an FM sister station, KTOT-FM 101.7 (now KXSB).
 The two stations remained co-owned until Lazer Broadcasting acquired the FM station in 1994.